 The group recorded a bunch of critically acclaimed singles – pretty much always ‘Single Of The Week’ in the music press – and three albums, plus many radio sessions for their great supporter Peel.
 They also regularly toured the UK and Northern Europe, as headliners and supporting acts as diverse as Bo Diddley and Nico.

 In the late Eighties the Nightingales stopped working but, following the occasional gig between times, they re-grouped in 2004.

 After fucking about with various part timers, starry eyed wastrels, precious sorts and mercenaries the group arrived at it’s current line up, which features Lloyd, Andreas Schmid from Faust on bass, ex Violet Violet drummer Fliss Kitson and on guitar James Smith, who Lloyd had spotted playing with Damo Suzuki.

 Since restarting the group have been more productive than ever – releasing six 7″ vinyl singles, two 10″ EPs and six studio albums, touring England, mainland Europe and USA numerous times, playing various festivals and recording many radio sessions along the way.

 Until recently the Nightingales made one record for a label and then moved on.
 They continue to operate with no manager, booking agent, publisher, et al. They work equally well with pop musicians, rock n rollers and the avant garde.
 Independent, maverick, diligent, daft, blah blah.

-The band’s latest releases for their new mates at Tiny Global Productions, are a six track 10” mini album “Become Not Becoming” (2017) and a 7” 45 collaboration with the great Vic Godard in May 2018 – “Commercial Suicide Man”.
+The band’s latest releases for Tiny Global Productions, are a six track 10” mini album “Become Not Becoming” (2017) plus a 7” 45 collaboration – “Commercial Suicide Man”- with the great Vic Godard and a new album “Perish The Thought” in 2018.